manvendramaan/users-post-forum/README.md

 # USERS POST FORUM

-A forum to view/add/delete user posts and comments
+A forum to view/add/delete user posts and comments using ReactJS

 Used JSON Placeholder for API - https://jsonplaceholder.typicode.com/

 ## Available Scripts

+Firstly install all the dependencies:

+### `npm install`

 In the project directory, you can run: